- breaking out afresh or into renewed activity; revival or reappearance in active existence.

 The immediate occasion for the recrudescence of Localism was the Tariff.The Life of John Marshall Volume 4 of 4

 Word Origin and History for recrudescence

 1707, "a becoming raw again, a breaking out afresh," from stem of Latin recrudescere "re-open" (of wounds), literally "become raw again," from re- "again" (see re-) + crudescere, from crudus "raw" (see crude (adj.)) + inchoative suffix -escere.
 Meaning "revival" is from 1906.
 Related: Recrudescency (1650s); recrudescent (1726).

-A recurrence of a pathological process or its symptoms after a period of improvement or quiesence.
+- A recurrence of a pathological process or its symptoms after a period of improvement or quiescence.